cheyanneshariat/pcebs/README.md

 ## Overview

-This repository contains the catalog of eclipsing detached PCEBs from Gaia DR3 and ZTF within 200 pc from the Sun.
+This repository contains the catalog of eclipsing detached PCEBs.
 The catalog construction is detailed in Shariat & El-Badry (2026); please cite that paper when using this catalog.

 The contents of the repo are: